 § Foundation for the Accreditation of Cellular Therapy (FACT): The James' Blood and Marrow Transplant (BMT) program is accredited by the Foundation for the Accreditation of Cellular Therapy (FACT).
 FACT accredited the BMT program for allogeneic and autologous transplantation, including clinical, collection (apheresis and perioperative services for bone marrow harvest), and processing.
 FACT accreditation attests to the high quality of The James' BMT program.

-§ JCAHO: The Joint Commission (JCAHO) is an independent, not-for-profit organization that evaluates the quality and safety of care provided by healthcare organizations across the
+§ Joint Commission Accreditation: The Joint Commission is an independent, not-for-profit organization that evaluates the quality and safety of care provided by healthcare organizations across the United States.

 § The American College of Surgeons Commission on Cancer: The American College of Surgeons Commission on Cancer (CoC) accredits cancer programs based on a comprehensive evaluation of: institutional and programmatic resources; program management and administration; clinical management; inpatient and outpatient care; supportive care services; research; quality management and improvement; cancer-data management; public education, prevention and detection; and professional education and staff support.

-The James is one of only five centers in the country approved by the National Cancer Institute to conduct both phase I and phase II clinical trials for new anti-cancer drugs.
-The resulting benefit to patients is that they have access to some of the most advanced cancer treatments and clinical trials offered anywhere in the world.
+The James is one of only a few centers in the country approved by the National Cancer Institute to conduct both phase I and phase II clinical trials on novel anticancer drugs sponsored by the NCI.
+This gives patients access to some of the most advanced cancer treatments and clinical trials offered anywhere.